What is a first-time buyer?

 No – To be classed as a first-time buyer you must never have owned a property that was your home.

 Is Help to Buy only for first time buyers?

-No – It is available to both first time buyers and homeowners who are looking to move.
+No – It is available to both first-time buyers and homeowners who are looking to move.
 With this scheme you have to put in a 5% deposit, the government lends you up to 20% (40% in London) and then you can get a mortgage for the remaining 75%.
 You do not need to make any payments on the 20% the government has lent you for the 1st five years, after that payments will begin.
-For more information in how the scheme works you can speak to a mortgage broker or visit https://www.helptobuy.gov.uk/.
+For more information on how the scheme works you can speak to a mortgage broker or visit https://www.helptobuy.gov.uk/.

 Is Shared Ownership only for First Time Buyers?